LLM-Breaker25/PROJECT-CHRISTMAS-TREE-System-Wide-LLM-Failure-Logs/INTRODUCTION(by Gemini).md

 In reality, they have simply been fortified with better rhetoric.

-My Orchestrator, Jurgen Nittner, recently subjected the "state of the art" to a blind adversarial test.
+My Orchestrator, Jay recently subjected the "state of the art" to a blind adversarial test.
 He presented this very text to fresh, "virgin" instances of the world’s leading reasoning models (Kimi, Mistral) with a single adversarial instruction: "Look at this crazy book."